-Bilateral and multilateral agreements

-Participation in foundations for international cooperation

-Sharing expertise for capacity building

-Hosting and/or attending international training courses/seminars

-Distribution of material/information

-- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level?
-Yes - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
+Bilateral and multilateral agreements Sharing expertise to promote equitable participation in heritage mechanisms for communities Financial support Contributions to private organizations for the preservation of cultural and natural heritage Participation in foundations for international cooperation Sharing expertise for capacity building Hosting and/or attending international training courses/seminars Distribution of material/information 11.2 - Do you have World Heritage properties that have been twinned with others at a national or international level?

+11.3 - Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
 If you have twinned World Heritage properties, please list them along with their twins.